rspec/rspec.github.io/source/blog/2016-06-14-rspec-3-5-has-been-released.md

 RSpec 3.5 has just been released!
-Given our commitment to [semantic versioning](http://semver.org/), this should be a trivial upgrade for anyone already using any RSpec 3 release, but if we did introduce any regressions, please let us know, and we'll get a patch release out with a fix ASAP.
+Given our commitment to [semantic versioning](http://semver.org/), this should be a trivial upgrade for anyone already using RSpec 3, but if we did introduce any regressions, please let us know, and we'll get a patch release out with a fix ASAP.